-The Accessibility and Accommodations Supplement
+The Accessibility and Accommodations Manual

-WIDA is committed to providing an assessment that is accessible to every eligible English language learner, including those with disabilities.
-The ACCESS for ELLs suite of assessments incorporates Universal Design principles that increase access through test design elements like embedded scaffolding and task modeling.
+WIDA is committed to providing an assessment that is accessible to every eligible English learner, including those with disabilities.
+The ACCESS for ELLs suite of assessments is developed according to universal design principles that increase access through test features like embedded scaffolding and task modeling.
 A test administrator can offer any student a variety of administrative supports, such as short breaks during testing or verbal reinforcement of on-task behavior.
 As allowed under your state's testing policies, they can also ensure students have access to some of the learning tools they typically use in the classroom, such as highlighters or scratch paper.
-(A digital version of each of these tools is embedded in the online test platform.)
+(A digital version of most of these tools is embedded in the online test platform.)